 Associate Professor in the Qualitative Study of Comparative Political Institutions

 I am currently working on two new projects.
 The first one tries to explain the influence of the jurisprudence of the Inter-American Court of Human Rights among Latin American high courts.
 The goal is to identify the conditions under which international courts find reliable partners among domestic judges, and trace the processes whereby international jurisprudence becomes a routine reference point for local courts.
 This form of transjudicial communication has important implications, not only for the power of international courts, but also for the effectiveness of human rights norms.
-The first paper from this project is now forthcoming in International Studies Quartely.
+The first paper from this project appeared in International Studies Quartely.

 I recieved my Ph.D. from the University of Notre Dame in 2012.
 My thesis won APSA's 2013 Edward S. Corwin Award for the best doctoral dissertation in the field of Public Law.